-5 Conclusion
+6 Conclusion

 A key question in public finance and development is to understand how a state moves from collecting a low level of public revenue of around 10% of national income towards collecting around 40%.
-In the process, tax bases are typically shifting from trade taxes and excises towards labor income and other broad bases, such as value added.
+In the process, tax bases are typically shifting from trade taxes and excises towards labor income and other broad bases such as value added.

-To study this process is fundamentally a challenge of appreciating incentives and constraints.
+To study this process is a challenge of appreciating incentives and constraints.
 Incentives are shaped by political institutions, existing power structures, and societal demands that the state perform certain functions.
 Constraints are imposed by a society's economic environment, social cleavages, and political interests.
 Over time, these constraints can be shifted and governments play a key role for such shifts.
-Governments might invest to improve the working of the economy and the efficiency of public goods provision.
+They may invest to improve the working of the economy and the efficiency of public goods provision.
 They may also try to create a sense of national identity and propose reforms to political institutions.
-Analyzing such issues requires a dynamic framework and our chapter has sketched one.
-We believe that the factors highlighted in this framework provide substance to Schumpeter's insights about the centrality of taxation to understanding state development, namely:
+Analyzing such issues requires a dynamic framework and this chapter has sketched such a framework.